This post may contain affiliate links. Check out my Disclosure Policy for more information.

 Now, onto the inside of this bad boy.
 I broke my student loan binder into 4 sections: Debt, Private Loans, Federal Loans, and TEACH Grant.
 Debt is where I keep my payoff plan and a student loan payoff page that allows me to see the “big picture” of my student loan debt.
 This has all my loans on the page with how much I paid that particular month, the balance remaining at the end of the 6 months, and total payment for each month.
 This section is where I can see how I’m doing in my payoff plan, and how much more I have to go.
 The following 3 sections are places to keep things organized for my specific private and federal loans, and my TEACH grant that I have.
 I keep a log for each individual loan that helps me see how much I paid each month on that particular loan.
 For my TEACH grant, I don’t keep a log for each individual grant because I don’t need to pay these back, assuming I meet all the requirements in the next 8 years.

 A binder system for organization is what works for me, the most important thing is to make sure your system works for you.
 Find a system that works and stick with it!
 I find it so motivating to input all the numbers and see how much I have paid off.
 I try really hard not to look at what I have left because it makes this payoff seem impossible, by focusing on how much I have already done, it motivates me so much more.
+I also use another tool online to help keep myself accountable and that my binder is up to date.
 How do you organize and keep track of your student loans and other debts?